CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b5-Python-Ex4.md

     ![Git Bash Terminal](assets/GitBash-Term.png)

 2. Make sure that your terminal still shows the prepended project name `(pythonenv)`.
-If it does not, then change to your lab working directory and activate the Python virtual environment you created earlier in this lab with the `source ~/lab/pythonenv/Scripts/activate` command, for example:
+If it does not, then activate the Python virtual environment you created earlier in this lab with the `source ~/lab/pythonenv/Scripts/activate` command, for example:

     ```
     $ source ~/lab/pythonenv/Scripts/activate